-In today’s globalised world, the industrial sector and all types of companies, whatever size they are, don’t stand still.
+In today’s globalized world, the industrial sector and all types of companies, whatever size they are, don’t standstill.
 They act to ensure they get their share of the cake when economic conditions change.
 This means at times marketing their products to customers in other areas of the world who don’t speak their language.
 This can be absolutely essential and is often the key to the growth of a company.

 This is a very challenging situation as it’s not just the question of engaging interested buyers by employing NAATI translators to translate advertising material into a multitude of languages but also ensuring that document translation services are used so that all documents relevant to the product are correctly translated.
 If a product has to be used in a certain way so that it is of no danger to the purchaser, the instructions have to be written clearly in the language of this buyer.

 Companies can’t afford to make mistakes by getting poor translations for their user manuals.
 Injuries caused by misuse of a product are widespread across the world and a company has a duty of care to ensure buyers clearly understand how to safely use the product.
 In some cases of injuries if the instructions of how to use the product were poorly translated into a country’s language but buyers misinterpreted the instructions then the company could be sued and it will not only lose its reputation and its customers it may well also have to pay compensations to those injured.